 Policy EMP3 is "Employment - Extensions and Intensification".
-This states that proposals for extensions and/or intensification of existing employment enterprises will be permitted provided that the development proposals are not likely to cause environmental damage or prejudice other redevelopment proposals, the proposal does not extend and/or intensify a use or activity that might result in adverse amenity issues, or may not be compatible, with neighbouring uses and that the development proposals for the expansion of existing rural enterprises will be supported subject to the above provisions and the policies and proposals of this Plan.
+This states that proposals for extensions and/or intensification of existing employment enterprises will be permitted provided that the development proposals are not likely to cause environmental damage or prejudice other redevelopment proposals, the proposal does not extend and/or intensify a use or activity that might result in adverse amenity issues, or may not be compatible, with neighbouring uses and that the development proposals are of an appropriate scale and form compatible with its location.
+Proposals for the expansion of existing rural enterprises will be supported subject to the above provisions and the policies and proposals of this Plan.

-Technical Advice Note (TAN) 23: Economic Development (2014) is relevant as is Technical Advice Note (TAN) 14 : Tourism (1997) and Technical Advice Note (TAN) 6 : Planning for Sustainable Rural Communities.
+Technical Advice Note (TAN) 23: Economic Development (2014) is relevant as is Technical Advice Note (TAN) 14: Tourism (1997) and Technical Advice Note (TAN) 6: Planning for Sustainable Rural Communities.